Quick question: how much does a new heat pump cost? Hundreds of dollars? Thousands?

 Total Cost of a Heat Pump

-Ok, so now you understand what goes into your system, what does the cost come to?
+Ok, so now you understand what goes into your system, and why, what does the cost come to?

 As we mentioned in equipment matching, a higher initial cost isn’t necessarily a bad thing, because it usually means your system will run more efficiently.
 Since heat pumps can last 20-25 years when properly serviced, this savings adds up.